aysbt/portfolio/index.md

 ### Titanic Machine Learning Competition
 The competition is: use machine learning to create a model that predicts which passengers survived on the Titanic shipwreck.I used predictive modeling to find out the best algorithm to predict survived people.
-Logistic Regression, Linear Support Vector Machine, Radical Support Vector MAchine, DEcison Tree, K-Nearest Neighbours(KNN), Gaussian Naive Bayes, Random Forest algorithm has been used to find the best model.
+Logistic Regression, Linear Support Vector Machine, Radical Support Vector Machine, Decison Tree, K-Nearest Neighbours(KNN), Gaussian Naive Bayes, Random Forest algorithm has been used to find the best model.
 Please visit the Kaggle notebook for more information.
 [Titanic Machine Learning Competition](https://www.kaggle.com/aaysbt/titanic-datasets-eda-fe-dc-model-predictions)
 <img src="images/titanic.png?raw=true"/>